Seneca-ICTOER/OPS345v2/docs/Labs/lab8.md

 1. **Master username**
 1. **Master password**

-### Connecting to your database from www
+-->

+## Investigation 4: Setting up an Elastic Beanstalk environment

+### Creating a new database in wordpress-db

+Before we create the Elastic Beanstalk environment, we are going to add a new database to the existing wordpress-db.
+This new database will be used by the Elastic Beanstalk version of Wordpress that we will be setting up.

 Login to your **www** instance, and issue the following command to connect to your database.
-Be sure to substitute the credentials you wrote down earlier.
+Substitute the credentials you wrote down in lab 7.

 ```bash
 mysql -u admin -h **endpoint** -p